W-David-Porter/acim/src/text/5-healing-and-wholeness/vi-time-and-eternity/index.md

 ⁷When you choose to make the exchange of the continuity of the past for the continuity of eternity, you will simultaneously exchange guilt for joy, viciousness for love, and pain for peace.
 ⁸My role is only to unchain your will and set your will free.
 ⁹Your ego cannot accept freedom of will, and will oppose freedom of will at every possible moment and in every possible way.
-¹⁰And as the-ego’s maker, you recognise what the ego can do because you gave the ego the power to do what the ego can do.
+¹⁰And as the-ego’s maker, you recognize what the ego can do because you gave the ego the power to do what the ego can do.
 :::

 ::: details Simplified